MEC ELITE+ Annual Subscription includes $50 Credit toward any purchase - Offer Extended Through March 31st

 Associate Your NMLS Account with Your Employer

-To finalize your application and receive your license, you will need to pay several non-refundable fees and get a background check.
+To finalize your application and receive your license, you will need to pay several non-refundable fees, including an application fee, filing fees and a criminal background check (this will also include review of your credit report).
 Find out more about how to complete your background check here.

-Your license will still be pending in Texas until you have an employer sponsorship, which lets the government know that an employer is supervising your individual license.
+Your license will still be pending with the Texas office until you have employer sponsorship through the bank, credit union, or other company of your choice.
+This sponsorship lets the government know that an employer is supervising your individual license.
 Learn how to associate your NMLS account with your employer here.

 Becoming a Mortgage Loan Originator in Texas

-We’ll be honest, getting your MLO license takes determination and dedication.
-You must pay close attention during instruction, study hard and prepare thoroughly for the exam, and then keep up with continuing education requirements because regulations in lending can change dramatically.
+We’ll be honest, getting your MLO license in Texas takes determination and dedication.
+You must focus during instruction, study hard and prepare thoroughly for the licensing exam, and then keep up with continuing education requirements because regulations in lending can change dramatically.
+There will be times when business is booming and other times when business is slow, so you'll have to learn how to create and stick to a schedule.

-In an effort to curb the predatory lending practices that led to the demise of the housing and residential mortgage industry in 2008, the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE) was enacted.
+In an effort to curb the predatory lending practices that led to the demise of the housing and residential mortgage industry in 2008, the Secure and Fair Enforcement for Mortgage Licensing (SAFE) Act was passed.
 This opened up a world of opportunity to those driven to attain an MLO license and then work hard to match people with loan products.

 Mortgage license requirements in Texas only require 23 total hours of instruction.
 NMLS requires 20 hours comprised of: